 With the Olympics finally kicking off, you may be looking for some inspirational or informational reading as you count down toward your favorite event.
-Whether you're into gymnastics, triathlon, running, or any other Olympic sport, we've rounded up books that bring the Olympics to life — from memoirs by Olympians to how-to books in case you're hoping to hit some athletic goals of your own.
+Whether you're into gymnastics, triathlon, running, or any other sport, we've rounded up books that bring the games to life — from memoirs by Olympians to how-to books in case you're hoping to hit some athletic goals of your own.

 If you just don't get how athletes push through the tough stuff …